-• 2022 CDP Supplier Engagement Leader
+- 2022 CDP Supplier Engagement Leader

-- 2022 Internet IR Commendation Award

-- (Daiwa Investor Relations Co.
+- 2022 Internet IR Commendation Award (Daiwa Investor Relations Co.
 Ltd.)

 - Gomez IR Site Ranking 2022 Silver Award

-- 1 The inclusion of Yamaha Corporation in any MSCI index, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement or pro or any of its affiliates.
+- 1 The inclusion of Yamaha Corporation in any MSCI index, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement or promotion of Yamaha Corporation by MSCI or any of its affiliates.
 The MSCI indexes are the exclusive property of MSCI.
-MSCI and the MSCI index names and logos are trademarks or service marks of MSCI or its affiliates - and logos are trademarks or service marks of MSCI or its affiliates.
+MSCI and the MSCI index names and lease are trademarks or consistent endorship. - or any of its amiliates.
+Ine Miscl indexes are trie exclusive property of Miscl, and the Miscl index names and logos are trademarks or service marks of MISCl or its affiliates.

-2 Morningstar, Inc., and/or one of its affiliated companies (individually and collectively, "Morningstar") has authorized Yamaha Corporation to use of the Morningstar Japan ex-REIT Gender Diversity Tilt Logo ("Logo") to reflect the fact that, for the designated ranking year, Yamaha Corporation ranks in the top quintile of companies comprising the Morningstara" Japan ex-REIT Gender Diversity Tilt IndexSM ("Index") on the issue of gender diversity in the workplace.
+2 Morningstar, Inc., and/or one of its affiliated companies (Individually and collectively, "Morningstar") has authorized Yamaha Corporation to use of the Morningstar Japan ex-REIT Gender Diversity Tilt Logo ("Logo") to reflect the fact that, for the designated ranking year, Yamaha Corporation ranks in the top quintile of companies comprising the Morningstard Japan ex-REIT Gender Diversity Tilt Index504 ("Index") on the issue of gender diversity in the workplace.
 Morningstar is making the Logo available for use by Yamaha Corporation solely for informational purposes.
-Yamaha Corporation use of the Logo should not be construed as an endorsement by Morningstar of Yamaha Corporation or as a recommendation, offer or solicitation to purchase, sell or underwrite any security Yamaha Corporation or as a recommendation, ofter or solicitation to purchase, sell or underwrite any security associated with Yamaha Corporation.
-The Index is designed to reflect gender diversity in the workplace in Japan but Morningstar does not guarantee the accuracy, completeness or timeliness of the Index or any data included in it.
-Morningstar makes no express or implied warranties regarding the Index or the Logo, and expressly disclai all warranties of merchantability or fitness for a particular purpose or use with respect to the Index, any data included in it or the Logo.
+Yamaha Corporation or as a recommendation, offer or solicitation to purchase, sell or underwrite any security associated with Yamaha Corporation.
+The Index is designed to reflect gender diversity in the workplace in Japan, but Morningstar does not quarantee the accuracy, completeness or timeliness of the Index or any data included in it.
+Morningstar makes no express or implied warranties regarding the Index or the Logo, and expressly disclaim all warranties of merchantability or fitness for a particular purpose or use with respect to the Index, any data included in it or the Logo.
 Without limiting any of the foregoing, in no event shall Morningstar or any of its third party content providers have any liability for any damages (whether direct or indirect), arising from any party's use or reliance on the Index or the Logo, even if Morningstar is notified of the possibility of such damages.
-The Morningstar name, Index name and the Logo are the trademarks or services marks of Morningstar, Inc. Past - Morningstar name, Index name and the Logo are the trademarks or services marks of Morningstar, Inc. Past performance is no guarantee of future results.
+The Morningstar name, Index name and the Logo are the trademarks or services marks of Morningstar, Inc. Past performance is no guarantee of future results. - use or reliance on the Index or the Logo, even if Morningstar is notified of the possibility of such damages.
+The Morningstar name, Index name and the Logo are the trademarks or services marks of Morningstar, Inc. Past performance is no guarantee of future results.

 3 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that Yamaha Corporation has been independently assessed according to the FTSE4Good criteria, and has satisfied the requirements to become a constituent of the FTSE4Good Index Series.
 Created by the global index provider FTSE Russell, the FTSE4Good Index Series is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
-The FTSE4Good indices are used by a wide variety arket participants to create and assess responsible investment funds and other products. - of market participants to create and assess responsible investment funds and other products.
+The FTSE4Good indices are used by a wide variety of market participants to create and assess responsible investment funds and other products. - strong Environmental, Social and Governance (ESQ) practices.
+The F15E400d indices are used by a wine variety of market participants to create and assess responsible investment funds and other products.